psu-epl/psu-epl.github.com/LPKF.md

 2. LPKF has a "conductive rivet" set.
 You literally use a center punch to drive a copper rivet into your board.
 There are 4 sizes to choose from, and [[here's more information|Using-LPKF's-Easycontac-Rivet-System]].

 3. The Nystrom method.
 Named after our own Pat Nystrom, the Nystrom Method is produces vias which are small (down to 25 mil pad), more conductive than plated vias, flush with the board surface, and very cheap.
-Essentially, you crush a slightly-too-long 28 gauge wire in a 14 mil (.35mm) drill hole and it ends up touching both sides of the board.
-[Howto|nystrom_vias].
+Essentially, you crush a slightly-too-long 28 gauge wire in a 14 mil (.35mm) drill hole and it ends up touching both sides of the board. [[Howto|nystrom-vias]].

 # Using the LPKF S63 Circuit Board Plotter